-The funny (great?) part about watching the Yankees playing on the road (either vs. the Rangers in Arlington or the Rays in Tampa Bay) is that it was like being back in NY attending a Yankees home game…there were more Yankees fans in the stands than there was Rangers/Rays fans!!!
-That was so great seeing all the Yankee hats & shirts!
+The funny (great?) part about watching the Yankees playing on the road (either vs. the Rangers in Arlington or the Rays in Tampa Bay) is that it was like being back in NY attending a Yankees home game…there were more Yankees fans in the stands than there were Rangers/Rays fans!!!
+That was so great seeing all the NY hats & shirts!

 And both parks had outstanding food & concession stands so it was always a fun time, even when my team lost.

-Anyway, when Heather & I were at Minute Maid Park, I stood up to go to the men’s room, somewhere around the 5th inning or so.
+Anyway, when Heather & I were at Minute Maid Park, Heather wheeled me over to the men’s room, somewhere around the 5th inning or so.

-People around us, though they didn’t actually say anything aloud, were gawking & probably thinking, “Holy shit, it must be a miracle!
-This is like poor Lazarus rising from the dead!”
+Though they didn’t actually say anything aloud, they stopped dead in their tracks…😲 😲…gawking & probably thinking, “Holy cow, Batman, it must be a miracle!”

-I may be greatly impaired with my knees, back, hip & arthritis issues, but I’m not a total cripple!
+I may be greatly impaired with my knees, back, hip & other crap, but I’m not a total cripple!